 Top 10 Reasons to Complete the FAFSA Early

-You'll have a better chance of receiving aid from programs with limited funds, like federal work-study and Perkins loans, and institutional grants.
+You'll have a better chance of receiving aid from programs with limited funds, like federal work-study and institutional grants.

 You can complete the FAFSA before your college applications - just include colleges you plan to apply to and, if needed, update with additional colleges later.

 It's easy!
-Since you'll use 2015 federal income tax information, most students and families can use the IRS Data Retrieval tool to complete the income questions.
+Most students and families can use the IRS Data Retrieval tool to complete the income questions.

 You'll learn about financial aid eligibility early in the admissions process and can make more informed decisions about what colleges apply to.